USA Poland Team 1

 Barbara, who flies airplanes as well as balloons, writes: “I love flying gas balloons when I can stay up in the sky for days.”

-Pilot: Al Nels Balloon: TBA Co-Pilot: Andy Baird
+Pilot: Al Nels Balloon: Charlie Bravo Co-Pilot: Andy Baird

 This is one of several teams whose “rookie” status in the race belies their experience.
 Al Nels and Andy Baird are among the most respected balloonists in the United States and

 are world-class competitors in hot air balloons.

 Al Nels started building model hot air balloons as a child and by 1974 was flying the real thing.
 He’s now been flying balloons for more than 45 years and – a quarter-century removed from his national and world championship victories – is still an active competitive pilot.